gchi66/pailin-abroad/lesson_docs/en/level_1.md

 #### PHRASES & VERBS

+HERE

+*
+Here
-Here = (used to offer something to someone, like ‘Take this’)
+Used to offer something to someone, like ‘Take this’

+*
-* Luke: My breath stinks. \
+Luke: My breath stinks. \
 Pailin: Here, I have some gum. \

+*
-* Pailin: I can’t find my blue pen. \
+Pailin: I can’t find my blue pen. \
 Luke: Here, you can use mine.

 #### PRACTICE